-Across Southern California, educators are working to create schools that are more inclusive, supportive, and responsive to the needs of all students—especially those who have been historically underserved.
+Across Southern California, educators are working to create schools that are more inclusive, supportive, and responsive to the needs of all students.

-CORE (Cultivating Organizational Resilience & Empowerment), based at Los Angeles Education Partnership, creates learning spaces where educators can arrive fully, reconnect with themselves, and engage from a place of clarity and care.
+CORE (Cultivating Organizational Resilience & Empowerment), based at Los Angeles Education Partnership, and funded by the 21CSLA grant, creates learning spaces where educators can arrive fully, reconnect with themselves, and engage from a place of clarity and care.
 Our work is rooted in the belief that meaningful learning starts with grounding, presence, and compassion.

 STRENGTHENING EQUITY THROUGH LEADERSHIP